dyne/webnomad/README.md

 Bleeding edge is on GitHub. see https://github.com/dyne/webnomad

-Pull requests may be welcome.
+Pull requests and translations of this documentation are welcome.

 Come on IRC channel #dyne via https://irc.dyne.org to get in touch.